VALIDATED ACCURACY · METHODOLOGY OPEN

 How accurate is SomniSense — really?

-Most sleep apps say "98% accurate" and stop there.
-I'm going to tell you something less impressive: we have four numbers, and the methodology is open.
+Most sleep apps quote a single rounded "accurate" percentage and stop there.
+I'm going to tell you something less flashy: we publish several specific numbers — per-event, per-night, on-device latency — and the methodology behind each.
 You can argue with our numbers if you read this whole page.
 That's the bar I'm trying to meet.

 Why I'm publishing all of this before the paper